-This summer I made a long-awaited city trip to Bath, England.
-I first heard about this enchanting city and the glorious ancient Roman thermal baths it houses about twenty years ago.
-As a great fan of classical antiquity, Bath had been on my bucket list ever since.
-It’s quite astonishing that after 2,000 years, the Roman Baths in Bath are still the city’s biggest draw.
-They are even one of the top tourist attractions in England!
+Located in the gorgeous ancient city of Bath, England, the Roman baths are the ultimate British bucket list item.
+It’s quite astonishing that after 2,000 years, the Roman Baths in Bath remain one of the top tourist attractions in England!
 In this blog I tell you what there’s to see and share some tips to help plan your own visit.

-Although it looked very exciting, it was all staged.
-Because what I saw just across the Roman Baths was a film crew shooting a thrilling new drama series.
+Well, in my defence: how often do you see a film crew shooting a thrilling new drama series?!
 I briefly considered auditioning for a role there and then, but didn’t want to lose my spot in the (short) queue.

-I might’ve sabotaged my own breakthrough on national TV, but I had to focus on my main goal for Bath: to visit the Roman baths!
+I might’ve sabotaged my own breakthrough on national TV, but I had to focus on the main goal for my one day in Bath: to visit the Roman baths!
 And to ensure I didn’t have to share this long-held experience with dozens of other tourists, hubby and I arrived at 9 o’clock sharp.

 Are the Roman Baths in Bath worth a visit?